fieldtrip/website/faq/spectral/coherence_coherency.md

     - /faq/coherence_coherency/
 ---

-# What is the difference between coherence and coherency?

 **"Coherency"** is the normalized cross-spectrum at a specific frequency, i.e. for two signals A and B it is defined as Cab/sqrt(Pa _ Pb) or equivalent Cab/sqrt(Caa _ Cbb).
 Coherency is a complex-valued number with a magnitude (or "modulus") smaller than or equal to 1 and an angle corresponding to the phase lag between the signals.